bcgov/entity/rfcs/rfc-sharing-jwt-between-apps.md

 # Detailed design

-There are multiple options to address this problem.The team chose the sharing of JWT via embedded iframes and iframe messaging [https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage]
+There are multiple options to address this problem.The team chose the sharing of JWT via embedded iframes and iframe messaging [https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage].
+The token will be transmitted using the iframe messaging.

 ##### The auth app  changes